InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 First, notice the **tab character** before the `kubectl` command.
 This isn't optional—Make requires commands to be indented with a literal tab character, not spaces.
-This is one of Make's most notorious quirks, but modern editors can handle this automatically.
+This is one of Make's most notorious quirks.
+Configure your editor to insert tabs for Makefiles automatically.
+Don't fight this—accept it and move on.
+Every modern editor can handle this, and once configured, you'll never think about it again.
 If you get an error like `*** missing separator`, you've used spaces instead of tabs.

 Second, Make is doing something subtle but powerful: it's providing a **standardized interface** to your infrastructure.
 Instead of team members